larowlan/drupal-10-and-beyond/slides.md

 - initiatives like project browser help
 - the last global training day I ran, I avoided talking about adding modules to the site because its a minefield
 - this used to be a major selling point 'there's a module for that'
-- but now its too complex to cover in a single day's training
+- but now it's too complex to cover in a single day's training
-- small free camps
-- indie hacking roots?

 ---